-If course, your bank never issued such email and you will be redirected to an authentic-looking but fraudulent website which will capture your personal information as you enter them.
+Of course, your bank never issued such an email and you will be redirected to an authentic-looking but fraudulent website which will capture your personal information as you enter them.

-Scammers sometimes use “vishing” (“voice” plus “phishing”) to reinforce the scam, calling “customers” and asking them to update, verify, activate or re-activate their account over the phone.
+Scammers sometimes use “vishing” (“voice” plus “phishing”) to reinforce the scam, calling “customers” and asking them to update, verify, activate or reactivate their accounts over the phone.

 Remember that legitimate financial institutions will never request personal information by unsolicited emails or telephone calls, so keep an eye open for this widespread scam.

 It is very important to know your credit history and subsequent credit score, especially when applying for a loan.
 It is also recommended to check your credit history once in a while to spot potential identity theft.

 By law, you can obtain a copy of your credit report for free.
 Simply contact a legitimate credit bureau such as Equifax Canada (see at the bottom of the page) or TransUnion Canada.
 You just have to fill up a form and mail it along with a copy of your ID.
 I regularly request reports from TransUnion and I usually receive it for free within two weeks.